Rubin Carter and a couple of friends are drivin' around

 - In the Canon Discontinuity episode Isaac and Ishmael, a worker at the White House is detained after a security flag runs up against his name.
 He has a rather heated discussion with Leo about his anger at being subject to racial profiling and Leo telling him that's what you get when you look like the enemy.

 - Shadowrun establishes that in certain parts of Seattle, "driving while meta" is enough to get you pulled over.

-- Mass Effect 2: An unfortunate young Quarian on her pilgrimage is being harassed by a volus and a C-Sec officer aboard the Citadel.
-The volus is in a rage about the supposed theft of his money, which had to have been the quarian because she had bumped into her earlier.
+- Mass Effect 2: An unfortunate young quarian on her pilgrimage is being harassed by a volus and a C-Sec officer on the Citadel.
+The volus is in a rage about the supposed theft of his money, which had to have been the quarian because she had bumped into him earlier.
 The C-Sec officer speaks only to the volus about the matter and says at least once in conversation, in regards to the quarian, "You know what they're like."
 Even after she is found innocent, the officer threatens her with arrest for vagrancy if she does not get some permanent housing soon.
-The player can deliver a pissed off rant from Shepard towards both the volus and the C-Sec officer on the slighted quarian's behalf; if Tali'zora nar Rayya (A quarian party member) is present she will have her own choice things to say.
+The player can deliver a pissed-off rant from Shepard towards both the volus and the C-Sec officer on the slighted quarian's behalf; if Tali'Zorah nar Rayya (a quarian party member) is present, she will have her own choice things to say.

 - Family Guy plays it for laughs when Peter, who recently discovered he has a black ancestor, is pulled over by an officer.

 Cop: Hey, you're that black guy I saw on the news conference, ain't ya?

 Cop: This is car 15, I'm gonna need backup, I've got a stolen vehicle here.